ianstrang2/berkoTNF/docs/MOBILE_APP_STATUS.md

 **If you're helping with mobile app work, read this file first!**

 **Key context:**
-- Capo is a football stats and match management app
+- Capo Football is a football stats and match management app
 - Multi-tenant SaaS platform (each club is isolated)
-- Currently live on web with 1 club (Berko TNF)
+- Currently live on web with 1 active club (Berko TNF)
-- Mobile app 95% ready for submission
+- **Mobile app is LIVE ON TESTFLIGHT** ✅ (December 1, 2025)
-- RSVP system designed but not implemented yet
+- RSVP system is next priority (3-4 weeks development)
-- Strategy: Submit app first, implement RSVP with TestFlight testing
+- Strategy: Build RSVP with TestFlight testing, then submit to App Store

 **What the user might ask:**
+- "How do I update TestFlight build?" → See build update process below
-- "Help me take screenshots" → Guide iOS simulator capture
+- "Help me implement RSVP" → See SPEC_RSVP.md for design
-- "Help with App Store listing" → Generate description/keywords
+- "How do I test push notifications?" → TestFlight on real device required
-- "Why do I need TestFlight?" → RSVP needs push notifications
+- "When should I submit to App Store?" → After RSVP is complete and tested

-- "Should I implement RSVP first?" → No, publish first (see reasoning above)
+**TestFlight Update Process:**
+1. Make code changes
+2. `git commit` and `git push`
+3. On Mac: `git pull`, `npm install`, `npm run ios:build`
+4. Xcode: Product → Clean → Archive
+5. Distribute → App Store Connect → Upload
+6. Wait for processing (~15-30 min)
+7. In App Store Connect → TestFlight → Add new build to test group
+8. Testers get automatic update notification

+**Demo Account for Apple Review:**
+- Tenant: Apple Review Demo (tenant_id: 6113aff7-a499-47f4-acf7-c021becf81ad)
+- Phone: +447000000000
+- OTP: 123456 (configured in Supabase test numbers)
+- 15 fake players for testing
+- All settings configured

 **Common issues:**
 - "White screen on iOS" → Already fixed (correct capacitor config)
 - "API calls fail" → Already fixed (218 apiFetch migrations done)
-- "Deep links don't work" → Already working on simulator
+- "Signing issues in Xcode" → Use manual signing with Distribution certificate

 ---

-**Status:** Ready for screenshots + submission! 🎉
+**Status:** ✅ Live on TestFlight!
+Next: Build RSVP system! 🎉